cgwalters/git-evtag/README.md

 # git-evtag

 `git-evtag` can be used as a drop-in replacement for `git-tag -s`.
-It will generate a strong checksum over the commit, tree, and blobs it references.
+It will generate a strong checksum (called `Git-EVTag-SHA512`) over the commit, tree, and blobs it references.

 Git mailing list thread: http://permalink.gmane.org/gmane.comp.version-control.git/264533